-The PS19 transgenic mouse expresses the T34 isoform and 4 microtubule binding repeats (1N4R) of the tau protein with P301S mutation under the regulatory control of the murine prion promoter (Prnp).
-PS19 mice are a popular model to study tau aggregation, tauopathy and other symptoms of Alzheimer`s disease (University of Pennsylvania, USA; JAX 008169; Yoshiyama et al., 2007).
+The PS19 transgenic mice were developed at the University of Pennsylvania School of Medicine.
+PS19 mice are overexpressing a human tau T34 isoform and 4 microtubule binding repeats (1N4R) of the tau protein with P301S mutation under the regulatory control of the murine prion promoter.
+PS19 mice are a popular model to study tau pathology, tau aggregates, as well as other AD-related symptoms such as age-associated cognitive impairment.

 The most important characteristics of PS19 mice are:

 - Brain atrophy and neuronal loss in different brain areas

 - Tau seeding activity

 Analysis of total tau, ptau231 as well as ptau181 revealed significant increases in the soluble and insoluble fractions of PS19 transgenic mouse brains compared to non-transgenic littermates (Fig. 1 A-F).